 It’s easy to understand why Ngapali is the most famous beach in Myanmar.
 The beach boasts 7 kilometers of white sand with palm trees and turquoise water.

-To access Ngapali, you will need to take a 45-minute flight from Yangon to Thandwe and go further 7 kilometers to reach the beach.
+To access Ngapali, you will need to take a 45-minute flight from Yangon to Thandwe and go a further 7 kilometers to reach the beach.
 It’s recommended that you should stay for a few days because the tourist industry is well developed so there’re plenty of things to do from snorkeling, scuba diving, kayaking to cycling, visiting fishing villages, and enjoying fresh seafood.
 Arrange a good plan to make sure you won’t miss out on anything here.

 Ngapali Beach is the best place in Myanmar not only for entertainment and tourism but also to discover Burmese local culture.